jeanimal/heuristica/README.md

 ## Heuristics
 * ttbModel: An implementation of [Take The Best](http://en.wikipedia.org/wiki/Take-the-best_heuristic).
 It sorts cues in order of cue validity, making a decision based on the first cue that discriminates (has differing values on the two objects).
-* ttbBinModel: Take the Best for only binary cues.
-(We might remove this model.)
+* ttbBinModel: Take the Best for only binary cues, which is faster than the more general TTB.
 * dawesModel: a.k.a.
 Dawes' Rule, which uses weights of +1 or -1 only.
 That is, it is a version of a [unit-weighted linear model](http://en.wikipedia.org/wiki/Unit-weighted_regression).
 (Excpetion: A cue with no variance-- every value is the same-- gets a weight of 0.)
 This was named after psychologist Robyn Dawes-- see citation below.
 * franklinModel: A cue-validity-weighted linear model.
-This was named after Ben Franklin, who described a method like this.
+This was named after Ben Franklin, who described a weighted decision method similar to this.
 * regModel: A regression model, a wrapper around R's lm to make it easier to compare with heuristics.
 It generates a regression formula for you based on the matrix and column indices you give it.
 * regNoIModel: Same as RegModel but with no intercept.
 Out-of-sample accuracy will usually be higher for a regression _without_ an intercept for tasks where the goal is rank order, as in two-alternative choice tasks.
 That's because the intercept has no effect on the ranking, but estimating its value uses up a degree of freedom.
 * logRegModel: A logistic regression model, a wrapper around R's glm.